iShares MSCI Europe Financials ETF (NASDAQ:EUFN) Short Interest Update

-iShares MSCI Europe Financials ETF (NASDAQ:EUFN – Get Free Report) was the target of a significant growth in short interest in April.
+iShares MSCI Europe Financials ETF (NASDAQ:EUFN – Get Free Report) saw a large growth in short interest during the month of April.
 As of April 30th, there was short interest totalling 1,050,000 shares, a growth of 5.9% from the April 15th total of 991,800 shares.
-Based on an average daily volume of 516,600 shares, the short-interest ratio is presently 2.0 days.
+Based on an average daily trading volume, of 516,600 shares, the short-interest ratio is currently 2.0 days.

-A number of institutional investors have recently modified their holdings of EUFN.
-Congress Wealth Management LLC DE increased its position in iShares MSCI Europe Financials ETF by 1.4% in the 1st quarter.
-Congress Wealth Management LLC DE now owns 1,230,375 shares of the company’s stock valued at $27,979,000 after acquiring an additional 16,657 shares during the period.
-Azimuth Capital Investment Management LLC lifted its holdings in shares of iShares MSCI Europe Financials ETF by 0.5% during the third quarter.
-Azimuth Capital Investment Management LLC now owns 443,952 shares of the company’s stock worth $8,395,000 after purchasing an additional 2,400 shares during the period.
-RiverFront Investment Group LLC lifted its holdings in shares of iShares MSCI Europe Financials ETF by 8.6% during the first quarter.
-RiverFront Investment Group LLC now owns 424,913 shares of the company’s stock worth $9,662,000 after purchasing an additional 33,812 shares during the period.
-Prudential PLC purchased a new position in iShares MSCI Europe Financials ETF in the 3rd quarter valued at $6,032,000.
-Finally, Waterfront Wealth Inc. increased its stake in iShares MSCI Europe Financials ETF by 0.5% in the 4th quarter.
-Waterfront Wealth Inc. now owns 236,929 shares of the company’s stock valued at $4,966,000 after buying an additional 1,108 shares during the period.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Congress Wealth Management LLC DE boosted its position in shares of iShares MSCI Europe Financials ETF by 1.4% in the 1st quarter.
+Congress Wealth Management LLC DE now owns 1,230,375 shares of the company’s stock valued at $27,979,000 after purchasing an additional 16,657 shares during the period.
+Azimuth Capital Investment Management LLC increased its holdings in shares of iShares MSCI Europe Financials ETF by 0.5% in the 3rd quarter.
+Azimuth Capital Investment Management LLC now owns 443,952 shares of the company’s stock valued at $8,395,000 after acquiring an additional 2,400 shares during the period.
+RiverFront Investment Group LLC raised its position in iShares MSCI Europe Financials ETF by 8.6% in the 1st quarter.
+RiverFront Investment Group LLC now owns 424,913 shares of the company’s stock valued at $9,662,000 after purchasing an additional 33,812 shares during the last quarter.
+Prudential PLC acquired a new stake in iShares MSCI Europe Financials ETF during the 3rd quarter worth $6,032,000.
+Finally, Waterfront Wealth Inc. grew its position in iShares MSCI Europe Financials ETF by 0.5% during the 4th quarter.
+Waterfront Wealth Inc. now owns 236,929 shares of the company’s stock worth $4,966,000 after purchasing an additional 1,108 shares during the last quarter.

 About iShares MSCI Europe Financials ETF